 While waiting, boil 4 cups of water in a saucepan on high heat.
 Once boiling, add salt and drop the pasta in the pot.
 Stir occasionally until cooked al dente (about 3 minutes).
 Drain the pasta and return to the pot.
 Mix well with the bread mixture from step 6 above.
 Serve warm and enjoy!

 Is Edamame Pasta better for you than regular pasta??

 Yes!
 There are many ways to make a dish better for you without losing the flavor.
 This is a great example of that.
 Adding edamame beans into your pasta just makes it healthier, and at the same time, tasty.

-Not only is Edamame pasta high in protein, it is also low in calorie.
+Not only is Edamame pasta high in protein, but it is also low in calories.
 When compared to regular white pasta, edamame has double the protein and half the calories.

-It’s actually the opposite of what would happen if you were to cook regular pasta.
-When you cook edamame, the plants nutrients are released into the water and become part of your dish!
+It’s the opposite of what would happen if you were to cook regular pasta.
+When you cook edamame, the plants’ nutrients are released into the water and become part of your dish!

 What can I serve with Edamame Pasta?

 Edamame goes well with a lot of dishes but my favorite is to serve it alongside salmon fillets.
 The combination gives a great balance of protein, carbs, and healthy fats!